bobbyjim/x16-corewar/README.md

 When the program is first run, if you don't press a key for about 20 seconds, a demo will start up.
 Otherwise, the program starts in its shell mode.

+## Help

+The "help" command provides a command summary for the CLI.

 # CORESHELL